 - After the installer finishes, the CrashPlan application will automatically open.

 - Once you’ve logged, locate “CrashPlan Pro” under “Destinations” and then click the Start Backup button corresponding to CrashPlan Pro.

 - Wait 5-10 seconds.
 CrashPlan will start a backup and it’ll even display a message telling you that backups have started.

 - Click on the “Backup” tab in the column at the left and look at the section labeled “Files”.
 By default it’s set to backup your Home folder.
 This folder is the default location for all of your music, pictures, documents, local email messages and files on your Desktop.
 This is typically what I recommend you back up.
 However, if you want to make changes to add or remove folders, click the Change button and select additional files, folders or hard drives.

-You can then quit the CrashPlan application.
+- You can quit the CrashPlan application.
 CrashPlan will continue to perform a backup of your Mac as long as the laptop is on, awake and connected to the Internet.

 - The initial back up could take days or weeks to complete depending upon how much data you’ve selected and the speed of your Internet connection.
 Until this initial backup is complete you don’t have much protection, so I think CrashPlan is a nice supplemental backup to local backups performed by Time Machine.